 Area Credits Qualifying LAS Credits

-Major Requirements Aajor Requirements 11-17
+Major Requirements 83 11-17

 Drawing Fundamentals Skills and Training 14 0

 Art History and Theory 11 11

-Concentration courses, o one of 48 0-6
+Concentration courses, one of 48 0-6

 Oil Painting 48

 Drawing Skills and Techniques 24 0

-Oil Painting Sk ill and Techniques 20 0
+Oil Painting Skill and Techniques 20 0

 Composition 4 0

 Graphic Design 48

-Fundamental I Design Skills 21 0
+Fundamental Design Skills 21 0

-Design History Theory, Lectures 14 6
+Design History, Theory, Lectures 14 6

 Elective 13 0

-Professionalism and Car eer Development 10 0
+Professionalism and Career Development 10 0

-General Education Core 36 33
+General Education Core 36 33-36

 Humanities 9 9

+Art and Aesthetics (satisfied through major) 5

 Values and Ethics 3 3

-Writing and Rhetoric 9 6
+Writing and Rhetoric 9 9

 Quantitative Reasoning 3 3

+Natural Sciences (satisfied through major) 4

 Social Sciences 3 3

 Foreign Language 6 6

-Health and Wellness 3 3
+Health and Wellness 3 0-3

 Electives 6 0-6

-Total Required Credits for Gra duation 125 >=46
+Total Required Credits for Graduation 125 >=46

 The academic requirements for graduation are the successful completion of the curriculum with a grade point average of no less than 2.0.
-In addition, a graduate must have taken at least 50% of all courses from FTC-Middletown.
+In addition, a graduate must have taken at least 50% of all courses from FTC Middletown.
+Students must also complete at least 42 courses designated as "LAS" or Liberal Arts and Science in accordance with New York State regulations.